 SharePoint's Documents Sets are like enhanced versions of folders.
 As with folders, you primarily use them to group similar documents together.
 They are enhanced with the ability to have their own metadata, workflows, and home page.

 SharePoint's publishing infrastructure provides an enhanced way to create and store information displayed through the site's web pages.
-The publishing infrastructure is only available on the pay versions of SharePoint is can be enabled by activating features at both the site collection and site level.
+The publishing infrastructure can be enabled by activating features at both the site collection and site level.